-You’ve probably already calculated exactly how much savings in space and productivity you can expect from putting a horizontal or vertical carousel or a vertical lift module (VLM) in your facility.
-And if the numbers look good, why not save yourself some extra cash and buy a used vertical carousel or VLM instead of a new one?
+You’ve probably already calculated exactly how much savings in space and productivity you can expect from putting a Vertical Lift Module, Vertical Carousel Module or Horizontal Carousel Module in your facility.
+And if the numbers look good, why not save yourself some extra cash and buy used instead of new?

 “New or used?” is a completely valid—and smart—question.
 After all, a used machine is often half the price of a new one and there's no shortage of reputable re-sellers.

 In certain cases buying a used system may be the right choice.
-But before you commit, here’s a checklist of tips to keep in mind when considering a used vertical carousel or VLM.
+But before you commit, here’s a checklist of tips to keep in mind when considering a used automated storage and retrieval unit.

-For sporadic to moderate usage across a couple of shifts, a used vertical carousel or VLM may be perfectly fine.
+For sporadic to moderate usage across a couple of shifts, a used automated storage and retrieval unit may be perfectly fine.
 The machine’s components may already have some mileage on them, but those usage patterns will not create excessive additional wear.